-If a student has an ongoing illness or medical condition, parents are responsible for informing the College through the completion of either a Medical Form (available from the College office) or an entry via Consent2GO if there is any medication required.
+If a student has an ongoing illness or medical condition, parents are responsible for informing the College through the completion of a Medical Form (available from the College office) or SEQTA ENGAGE if there is any medication required.
 A medical practitioner can indicate the nature of the illness and treatment that is required.
 Any changes to that information is the responsibility of the parents.

 If a student has a short-term illness, the College must be informed, and an office staff member will administer the medication that may be required.
 A form will need to be completed by a parent for staff to administer medication.
+This form is available via the College office or on SEQTA Engage.